hove-io/transit_model/src/documentation/ntfs_fare_conversion_v2_to_V1.md

 An flat fare on a specific network is described in the V2 fare sytem as:
 * A ticket in `tickets.txt` (with an ID) with:
   * A `ticket price` with a validity period, and only a euro currency
-  * One `ticket use` without transfers, and empty bording and alighting times
+  * One `ticket use` without constrain on transfers, and empty bording and alighting times
   * One `ticket use perimeter` with only the specified network (and no exclusion)
   * No `ticket use restriction`